pat-bert/weather-station/README.md

 ---|--------
 1  | LCD Reset
 2  | User Push-Button
-6  | LCD SPI Clock
+6  | I²C data when LP-core is enabled
-7  | LCD SPI Master-out-Slave-in
+7  | I²C clock when LP-core is enabled
 16 | LCD Chip Select
 18 | LCD Data/Command Select
-19 | I²C data
+19 | I²C data when LP-core is disabled
-20 | I²C clock
+20 | I²C clock when LP-core is disabled
+22 | LCD SPI Master-out-Slave-in
+23 | LCD SPI Clock

+A 4.7k pull-up resistor should be placed on the I²C pin as well as the LCD reset pin.